kedarkrishnan/aws-notes/aws-ec2.md

 		- Magnetic (Standard)
 			- Legacy
 			- lowest cost bootable volume
-- You cannot mount 1 EBS volume to multiple EC2 instances use EFS
+- You cannot mount 1 EBS volume to multiple EC2 instances use EFS(block based storage)

-> Ec2 Instance Types: FIGHT DR MC PX

 - Termination protection is turned off by default
 - on EBS-backed instances default action is for the root EBS volume to be deleted when instance is terminated
 - EBS root volume
 	- Default AMI cannot be enrypted
-	- You can use third party tools for encryption or can encrypt when creating a copy of AMI
+	- You can use third party tools for encryption or can encrypt - taking snapshot of the volume - create a copy of that snap with encryption - deploy the encrypted root device volume
-- Additional volume can be encrypted
+- Additional volume can be encrypted using console, CLI or API

 > Volumes will **ALWAYS** be in the same availability zone as the EC2 instance